rascalmicro/rascal-www/_posts/2013-08-08-logging-science-in-less-than-a-second.markdown

 ##### The first cardboard mock-up, a first try, and a much smaller, more refined prototype #####

 The scenario goes like this: you're at the lab bench wearing nitrile gloves, holding a pipette in one hand and a test tube in the other.
-You're working your way through a protocol.
-You'd like to be able to note down, "Yes, at 10:36 AM today, I added 10 mL of NaCl to the solution," but given that the protocol is long and complex, and you have a lot of samples to prepare, you're not going to take the time at every step to log what happened.
-You'd have to put down the pipette and type on your laptop one-handed, or use a pencil and a notebook.
+You might be working in a fume hood or a glovebox.
+You're working your way through a protocol, maybe printed out and stuck to the front of the fume hood.
+You'd like to be able to note down, "Yes, at 10:36 AM today, I exchanged the cell culture media," but given that the protocol is long and complex, and you have a lot of samples to deal with, you're not going to take the time at every step to log what happened.
+You'd have to put down the pipette, and type on your laptop one-handed, or use a pencil and a notebook.
 Your average time for each step could easily double or triple, and you might end up contaminating your samples as well.

 ### Logging in less than a second ###